"yes, i like read the article because my boy's via boss at home Firdaus now 14 year so for all outside there please come to my blog ..."

 It did not occur 30-60 years ago, when boys were roughly scholastically equal to girls.
 While girls overall have had better grades, the differences have been much slighter.
 In Australia, for example, the differences were marginal until 1981 when girls had 0.6 marks more than boys.
 This difference jumped to 19.4 marks, most noticeably in 1992 when the difference increased to 12.2 from 4.4 marks the previous year.
 (8) 1992 was also the first year after the invention of the World Wide Web.

-Chart of Australian achievement scores by sex, showing a growing disparity after 1980, especially after 1992.
-Click on the graph for a large version.
+after 1980, especially after 1992.
+Click on the graph for a

 For talented boys who go from secondary school into the workforce, bypassing higher education, there is no performance problem.
 Young men in technical jobs perform so well they are in high demand in today’s economy.
 In a recent article, columnist Bob Weinstein says that boys are succeeding in the workforce, particularly if they have a computer certification.
 (9) Technically oriented young men recently found 7 jobs for every 1 qualified candidate.
 Technically oriented young men are so much wanted in the workforce today that the United States Congress recently passed legislation allowing up to a half-million technical workers from other countries to work in the United States.